Htresnal/JSoak/README.md

 # JSoak
 ## Version 0.2
-Converts DOM elements with specific attributes attached, into a JS object structure.
+Converts DOM elements into a JS object structure using specific attributes as flags for data collection.
-JavaScript + JQuery library for data extraction.
+JavaScript + JQuery library.

 ## Requirements
 JQuery version 3.4.1 or any other compatible version